 California law (Government Code Section 65583(c)(1)(C)) requires the adequate provision of sites to accommodate the housing needs of farmworkers.
 Housing elements should ensure that local zoning, development standards, and permitting processes comply with Health and Safety Code Sections 17021.5 and 17021.6.
 Section 17021.5 generally requires employee housing for six or fewer persons to be treated as a single-family structure and residential use.
-A jurisdiction cannot require any CUP, zoning variance, or other zoning clearance for this type of employee housing that is not requires employee housing for use by a single family or household to be treated as an agricultural use.
-A jurisdiction cannot require a CUP, zoning variance, or other zoning clearance for this type of employee household to be treated as an agricultural use.
+A jurisdiction cannot require any CUP, zoning variance, or other zoning clearance for this type of employee housing that is not required of a family dwelling of the same type in the same zone.
+Section 17021.6 generally requires employee housing for use by a single family or household to be treated as an agricultural use.
+A jurisdiction cannot require a CUP, zoning variance, or other zoning clearance for this type of employee housing that is not required of a family dwelling of the same type in the same zone.
+Section 17021.6 generally requires employee housing consisting of not more than 36 beds in group quarters or 12 units or less designed for use by a single family or household to be treated as an agricultural use.
 A jurisdiction cannot require a CUP, zoning variance, or other zoning clearance for this type of employee housing that is not required of any other agricultural activity in the same zone.
-The City of Wheatland plans to update the city zoning ordinance to explicitly define or provide standards for farmworker housing consistent with the Employee Housing Act.
+The City of Wheatland plans to update the city zoning ordinance to explicitly define or provide standards for farmworker housing consistent with the Employee Housing Act (Program 25).